, ,

 “The average consumer is looking at all these options and really going for the mid-rise apartments or the towers that have already delivered,” Palec said.

-Rick Barrett, the Couture’s developer, said he feels “excited” about leasing rates at the Couture, especially for the most expensive units at the top of the building.
+Rick Barrett, the Couture’s developer, said he feels “excited” about the pace his building is signing leases, especially for the most expensive units at the top of the building.
 He also said the ground-floor retail space will likely feature a steakhouse.

 Rikki Miner, 333 Water’s project manager, said she is “pleased with the rents the community is generating,” and that she expects a “large amount of leasing activity” once the building is fully complete this fall.